client9/misspell/README.md

 Unlike the other projects, this doesn't know what a "word" is.
 There may be more false positives and false negatives due to this.
-On the otherhand, it sometimes catches things others don't.
+On the other hand, it sometimes catches things others don't.

 Either way, please file bugs and we'll fix them!